Table of Contents

 3. Work Top-Down

-Slide a flat pry bar under the topmost shingle to break the seal, then lift nails one by one.
+Slide a flat pry bar or a tear-off spade under the topmost shingle to break the seal, then lift nails one by one.
 Always pry gently to avoid damaging the underlayment or decking.
+(Check local codes for underlayment treatment.)

 4. Continue Row by Row

-Move downward across the slope, removing shingles in the same order they were installed—top to bottom, ridge to eave—and remove underlayment so that at least 6 inches around hips or ridges can be properly overlapped during reinstallation.
+Move downward across the slope, removing shingles in the same order they were installed—top to bottom, ridge to eave—carefully remove underlayment in a manner to allow future tie-ins.

 5. Inspect the Decking